Things to consider with international money transfers for your business

-There are a number of banks and foreign exchange providers you can choose from to complete your international money transfer.
-Ideally you want to choose a provider with a good reputation, who you know will get your transfer right this first time.
-There can be many details for each provider to process.
+You can choose from a number of banks and foreign exchange businesses who can provide you with an international money transfer service.
+Ideally you want to choose a provider with a good reputation, who you know will get your transfer right first time.

-While some providers may offer a better exchange rate than a bank, you need to weigh up the benefits of transferring your money to another provider before transferring your money overseas.
-The time this takes may outweigh any marginal benefit you receive in exchange rates.
+Naturally, you’ll want to shop around for the best foreign exchange rate.
+However, while some foreign exchange providers may offer a better exchange rate than the banks, you need to weigh up the benefits of transferring your money to another provider before they transfer your money overseas.

-There can be different processing times for the money to arrive overseas, depending on which country you want to transfer money to.
-For Westpac, International Payments will usually be available to the recipient within 2 banking days of us processing your payment.
-However, we can’t guarantee this, and in some circumstances it may take longer.
+There can be different processing times for money to arrive overseas, depending on which currency and country you want to transfer funds to.

-There are a number of fees and charges banks and providers take when completing international money transfers.
-Each bank or clearing house involved with the transaction will take a fee for their processing of the money.
-With our foreign currency accounts, you don’t pay a monthly account fee on these accounts, though you do pay foreign exchange fees on the international money transfer.
+Additionally, each bank involved with the transaction may take a fee for their part in processing your money.
+It’s worth noting that if you open a Westpac foreign currency account to manage your payments and receipts, you don’t pay a monthly account fee on this account, though you do pay foreign exchange fees on the international money transfers.

-When you’re doing something complex, like transferring money overseas, it is a good idea to make sure you have an easy online banking platform to use.
-If the online banking is easy to use, you’re more likely to get all the details for the international money transfer right the first time.
+When you’re doing something complex, like transferring money overseas, it is a good idea to make sure you have an online banking platform that’s easy to access and use.
+If the online banking is simple, you’re more likely to get all the details for the international money transfer right the first time.

-You want to make sure all your money will arrive at the other end and with a well-known bank, like Westpac, you can be sure your money is safe.
+It’s only natural that you’ll want to feel reassured that all your money will arrive at the other end safely.
+With a well-known bank such as Westpac, you can be sure your money is safe.

-As the Westpac Live limit for international payments is $2M AUD, there is the option to make a couple of smaller transactions so you transfer all the money across.
+As the Westpac online limit for international payments is AU$2 million, you may wish to make two or more smaller transactions to transfer all the money across.

-If you regularly make international money transfers for your business, you can always speak with your Relationship Manager about the foreign exchange options we can offer you.
-You might find they can offer you a better rate.
+If you make international money transfers regularly for your business, you can always speak with your business bank’s Relationship Manager about the foreign exchange options available.
+They might be able to offer you a better rate than the one published.